jfc3/presentations/performance/ReadMe.md

 Enhancements:

+* Updated Last Updated Date along with broken or re-directed links.
 * Removed Google Analytics from slides.
 * Changed the slides to use HTML5.
 * Make sure all the sldies are up-to-date and accessible.